AristotelisPap/aristotelisp.github.io/_pages/about.md

 I am a passionate problem-solver and a strong advocate of the idea "Every problem has a solution!".
 Dedication, persistence and a good team are the key ingredients to achieve great results.

 Tech, Machine Learning and AI enthusiast.
 Highly skilled in Python, Machine Learning, Deep Learning and Optimization with a strong quantitative background.
-Interested in applications in Technology, Financial Markets, Transportation, Social Media and Healthcare.
+Interested in applications in Technology, Financial Markets, Social Media and Transportation.

-During Summer 2021, I will be working as a Software Engineer - Machine Learning Intern at Facebook as a member of the Marketplace team.
+During Summer 2021, I worked as a Software Engineer - Machine Learning Intern at Facebook for the Facebook Marketplace team.
 During Summer 2019, I worked as a Machine Learning Research Intern at Fujitsu Laboratories of America.

 Currently, a 5th year PhD student in Electrical and Computer Engineering at the University of Southern California (USC) with a publication record in prestigious academic conferences and journals.